nontokozolubisi64-cmd/Bright-Coffee-Shop-Analysis-2/README.md

 # Bright-Coffee-Shop-Analysis-2
-To assist the new CEO to improve sales for the business
+To Assist the new CEO to understand business perfomarnace and increase sales , which had dropped over the past six Months

+   The case study focuses on the analyzing sales from Bright Coffee Shop raw data to understand best perfomanance, customer purchasing behaviour and product trends.